acmutd/form-autocomplete-ext/README.md

 ## How It Works
 - Static Questions: The extension fills out the first 28 static questions on the form using stored information
 - Dynamic Questions: The extension uses a MutationObserver to detect when new questions are added to the form and fills them out automatically
+- Due to the React state of the site not being updated through pure injection, we simulate typing in the form at the document level so the React state is updated and the form submission recognizes that the inputs are filled

 ## Installation and Setup
 1. Clone or Download the Repository: